 This course is designed to meet the specific needs of Architectural and Building Engineering Technology.
 Major topic areas include thermal physics (temperature, thermal expansion, specific heat, latent heat, heat transfer methods), electricity (electrostatics, DC circuits, introduction to AC), and illumination (nature of light, human eye sensitivity, luminous flux and intensity, illuminance and luminance).
 Emphasis is placed on good problem-solving techniques and practical applications.
 There is also a lab component that emphasizes proper measurement and data analysis techniques, technical report writing, and use of computer data analysis software.

 ** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL ** This course will commence with learning delivered in an ONLINE format.
 The delivery of this course does not require students to be physically on campus.
 A computer with access to the internet (Learning Hub) is required.
 The course instructor will communicate with students through BCIT’s Learning Hub therefore it is important that students sign on to the Learning Hub prior to the course start date to review any posted messages.
 This course is designed to meet the specific needs of Architectural and Building Engineering Technology.
-The prerequisite for this course is dayschool PHYS 1140 or part-time studies PHYS 1301.
+The prerequisite for this course is dayschool PHYS 1140 or pts PHYS 1301.
 Physics department approval is not required to register for PHYS 2148.
-Any student who is not formally registered when the course begins at 5:30pm on Tuesday, April 30th will not be permitted to late register and attend classes without the course Instructor's written (email) approval to the student AND to the Physics department.
-Once this course is full there will be NO over-capacity registration allowed and the Physics department DOES NOT maintain a waitlist.
 Any student who withdraws from the course AFTER it has begun will not be permitted to re-register and re-join the class this pts 202020 term.
 This course has limited seat capacity and seat availability is on a first-come first-serve basis.
 The Physics department DOES NOT maintain waitlists for any Physics pts courses after they fill to capacity.
 This pts PHYS 2148 course is offered once per year.
 It is not available as an online course at BCIT.
-ABET students can take part-time studies PHYS 2301 as an alternate course.
+ABET students can take pts PHYS 2301 as an alternate course.
 Visit the PHYS 2301 course webpage https://www.bcit.ca/study/courses/phys2301 for course offering details.